There are lots of ways to test for Chlamydia. If you are not sure which test you have had then please check with your doctor.

-In addition if you are a woman you can have a swab of your vagina (if you have had vaginal intercourse or received oral sex).
+In addition, if you are a woman you can have a swab of your vagina (if you have had vaginal intercourse or received oral sex).
 If you have Chlamydia while you have given birth, it is possible to transfer the infection to your baby; your baby’s eyes are particularly vulnerable and you should consult a doctor if you test positive for Chlamydia after giving birth.
-During a pregnancy, and at all other times, Chlamydia can be treated and cured with a short course of antibiotics.
+During pregnancy, and at all other times, Chlamydia can be treated and cured with a short course of antibiotics.

-Most people have no symptoms if they have an early Chlamydia so the only way to know is to get tested.
+Most people have no symptoms if they have early Chlamydia so the only way to know is to get tested.
 It is important to get tested and treated to help prevent infertility and painful side effects in the future.